Ireland's weather is fickle, no doubt, but how your pet adjusts to these changes can be even more fickle.

 To give you a helping hand, we've collected some weather care tips from the ISPCA to help keep those tails wagging, rain, hail, sun or snow.

 With dips in average temperatures and frost and snow sadly becoming the norm in Ireland, it can be easy to forget how your four-legged friends are fairing outdoors.

 1. Salty wounds

 While salt can be a godsend for that icy pathway, it can also cause sores to the pads of pets.
-If your dog has very sensitive paws, or already has injuries to them. there are ‘booties’ you can get in some pet shops if necessary (matching footwear is essential)
+If your dog has very sensitive paws, or already has injuries to them. there are ‘booties’ you can get in some pet shops if necessary.

-De-icing chemicals are also very dangerous and toxic to animals, who can find them tasty.
+De-icing chemicals are also very dangerous and toxic to animals, who can often find them tasty.
 If ingested, seek urgent veterinary attention.

 3. Let it grow, let it grow, let it grow

 This is important for smaller breeds of dogs who find it hard to keep themselves warm.
 Buy a suitable coat for them to keep warm when outside.
 And for the bigger breeds, let them get the full use of their winter coat and avoid grooming.